macieklamberski/feedsmith/README.md

 ### Why are date fields returned as strings?

 In the course of parsing hundreds of thousands of feeds, I have found that dates in feeds use many different formats.
-Rather than attempting to parse them all (and potentially introducing errors), dates are returned in their original string form, allowing you to use your preferred date parsing library (or just `Date` object).
+Rather than attempting to parse them all (and potentially introducing errors), dates are returned in their original string form.
+This approach allows you to use your preferred date parsing library or simply the `Date` object.

 ### Does Feedsmith validate feeds?